Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 Custom URL
 ~~~~~~~~~~~~~

-The interface of this tab allows you to:
+This tab allows you to:

  * Specify the XYZ link to the source of the images.
-The link is automatically checked for validity (for example, OpenStreetMap - https://tile.openstreetmap.org/{z}/{x}/{y}.png);
+The link is automatically checked for validity (for example, :ref:`Openaerialmap <Openaerialmap>` - ``https://apps.kontur.io/raster-tiler/oam/mosaic/{z}/{x}/{y}.png``);
- * Define start Y position: XYZ, TMS - top left, WMTS - bottom left.
-An example of such an open source that supports TMS/WMAT is `OpenAeriaMap <https://map.openaerialmap.org>`_, where you can select a specific satellite image and copy its link in TMS/WMTS format (see example `here <https://geoalert.medium.com/картирование-с-использованием-снимков-с-бпла-в-mapflow-ai-73d98c048c2f>`_);
- * Set the scale (Zoom), which will be processed.
-All Mapflow models have their recommended input resolution (see on the page :doc:`Model description <pipelines>`), but sometimes it can be useful to play around with the scales and compare the results;
+ * When adding you custom tile service it might be needed to define Y position: XYZ (top left), TMS/WMTS (bottom left);
  * Set source image coordinate reference system (espg:3857 or espg:3395);
  * Reset all entered custom parameters;
- * Return to default Imagery providers.
+ ..  * Set the scale (Zoom), which will be processed.
+All Mapflow models have their recommended input resolution (see on the page :doc:`Model description <pipelines>`), but sometimes it can be useful to play around with the scales and compare the results;

 .. _upload-geotiff-section: